unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 - If you only had a single (parity1) drive then the order of the data drives is not important as far as parity is concerned so you can probably safely tick the "Parity is Valid" checkbox.
-With dual parity then since the parity and parity '2 drives use different calculations they are **not** interchangeable so you will need to generate parity from scratch on both drives.
+With dual parity then since the parity1 and parity2 drives use different calculations they are **not** interchangeable so you will need to generate parity from scratch on both drives.
 - Start the array to commit the drive assignments and you should see